Menthol and Black Communities

 BREAKING NEWS: Landmark bill (Senate Bill, SB, 793) was signed into law, that will save Californians lives – especially kids’ and people of colors’ lives – from the tobacco industry’s deadly products.
 For the African American / Black community, SB 793 will save lives by correcting a mistake made in 2009 when a federal law got rid of flavored cigarettes but left out menthol cigarettes.
 Big Tobacco fought hard and kept menthol cigarettes out of the federal law.
 It’s estimated that, had menthol cigarettes been included, up to 237,000 Black deaths would have been prevented by 2050.
 When Big Tobacco had the opportunity to save African American/Black lives, they fought to keep their deadly products on the market.
 California lawmakers stood up to Big Tobacco.
 SB 793 will save African American / Black lives in California.

 SB 793 was also written specifically to protect communities of color from criminalization and police harassment.
-The law ends the sale of flavored tobacco in stores, putting the responsibility on the tobacco industry and retailers to comply with the law, and does not criminalize individuals for purchasing, using or possessing flavored tobacco products.
+The law ends the sale of flavored tobacco, putting the responsibility on tobacco retailers to comply with the law, and does not criminalize individuals for purchasing, using or possessing flavored tobacco products for personal use.
 Learn more about the law, here.

 History of Deliberate Addiction